Welcome! Thank you for your interest in learning more about CSCI 1800 Cybersecurity and International Relations.

 Course Description

 This course examines the role that cybersecurity plays in the relationships of nation state governments.
-Through interactive discussions, exercises, guest speakers, and readings students examine how international norms, diplomacy, international law, and technology provide a de facto infrastructure for how nation states operate in the cybersecurity domain.
+Through simulations, interactive discussions, exercises, guest speakers, and readings, students examine how international norms, diplomacy, international law, and technology provide a de facto infrastructure for how nation states operate in the cybersecurity domain.
 This is a writing-designated (WRIT) course.